CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 #### DER.2.2.A1 Examination of the legal and regulatory framework for recording and evaluability [Head of Institution, Data Protection Officer]

 If forensic data is collected and evaluated, all legal and regulatory frameworks MUST be identified and adhered to (see ORP.5 * Requirements Management *).
 Also, DO NOT violate internal regulations and employee agreements.
-In individual cases, however, it may be necessary to weigh the interest of the institution against that of the employees.
+In individual cases, however, it may be necessary to balance the interest of the institution with that of the employee.
 The company or staff council and the data protection officer MUST be involved.

 #### DER.2.2.A2 Creation of a guideline for initial measures during an IT security incident